 A Native Vegetation Regulatory (NVR) Map has been developed and identifies rural land that is regulated under the new land management framework.
 Landholders will be able to review the categories of vegetation as depicted on the regulatory map for their property.
-The new State Environmental Planning Policy (Vegetation) 2017 (Vegetation SEPP) will regulate clearing of native vegetation in urban and all other land in NSW that is zoned for environmental conservation/management.
+Chapter 2 of the State Environmental Planning Policy (Biodiversity and Conservation) 2021 (formerly called the Vegetation SEPP) regulates clearing of native vegetation in urban and all other land in New South Wales that is zoned for environmental conservation/management.

 The new Land Management (Native Vegetation) Code will support landholders to manage their land to ensure more productive farming methods and systems, while responding to environmental risks.
 Some clearing under the Land Management Code will require land to be set aside, which will be listed in a new public register.
 Clearing of some native vegetation may be carried out without approval for the purposes of allowable activities.

 Higher impact clearing will require approval from a new Native Vegetation Panel, and landholders will be required to assess and offset the biodiversity impacts of approved clearing.